 Living Water partnership

-IntroductionOur 10-year partnership with Fonterra supports work to enable farming and freshwater to thrive together.
+IntroductionOur 10-year partnership with Fonterra supported work to enable farming and freshwater to thrive together.

-The partnership began in 2013 and is active in five significant dairy catchments in Northland, Hauraki, Waikato, Canterbury and Southland.
-It supports local iwi, scientists, councils, farmers and communities to work together to find ways to reduce contamination and improve the health of their waterways.
+The partnership ran from 2013 to 2023 and was active in five significant dairy catchments in Northland, Hauraki, Waikato, Canterbury and Southland.
+It supported local iwi, scientists, councils, farmers and communities to work together to find ways to reduce contamination and improve the health of their waterways.

-The work is focused on trialling methods that can be taken to scale to create more sustainable dairying and healthier freshwater ecosystems.
-This includes physical tools that are designed for a specific action in the landscape as well as approaches, processes, ways of working and system changes.
+The work focused on trialling methods to create more sustainable dairying and healthier freshwater ecosystems.
+This included physical tools designed for a specific action in the landscape as well as approaches, processes, ways of working and system changes.

 - fencing, re-shaping banks and planting beside waterways